Melody Journey

 Melody Journey is an original Chinese reality show jointly produced by Jiangsu TV and iQiyi.
 The first episode aired simultaneously on both platforms on August 18, 2024.
 The program aims to match singers with songwriters in order to promote and showcase original songs.

 On April 23, 2025, iQiyi announced that the second season has been ordered.
+The show's English title was changed to Crush of Music for the second season.

 Show format

 Basic premise

 Each episode features 5-8 original songs by songwriters, who perform their demos to a group of singers.
 Singers, each with six CDs as tokens, then visit songwriters' rooms during the conversation stage to express their interest in the songs via giving the songwriters CDs.
 Singers may give more than one CD to indicate higher level of interest.
 Based on the CDs received, songwriters select the singer who best suits their song.

 After matching, the singer works with the songwriter to finalize the song before the performance stage at MGM Cotai.